top of page

 If you’ve had your own Buzz Lightyear moment, I won’t tell you to “just accept it.”
 That’s not how this works.

 But I will say this: "You don’t have to figure it out alone.
-Therapy isn’t about dragging you toward the truth—it’s about setting up a place and time for you to talk and make sense of what's happened...and then take practical steps towards real change...when you’re ready."
+Counseling isn’t about dragging you toward the truth, it’s about setting up a place and time for you to talk and make sense of what's happened...and then take practical steps towards real change...when you’re ready."

 Disclaimer